isha-techpm/ecommerce-sales-dashboard/README.md

 - **Slicers for State and Quarter** – fully interactive filtering

 ## 🖼️ Dashboard Preview
-_(Upload your screenshots to the repo and replace the paths below)_

 ![Dashboard View 1](Image1.png)
 ![Dashboard View 2](Image2.png)
 ![Dashboard View 3](Image3.png)